JBPelzner/w207_Final/README.md

 post_gdpr.permissions: Types of permissions requested by the app company after GDPR was enacted.
 post_permission_count: Number of permissions requested made by the app company after GDPR was enacted.

-### Correlation Matrix
-In an effort to observe relationships between our variables, we produce the below correlation matrix:

-### Visualizations

-## Machine Learning Models

 ### Model 1
 The goal of our first model is to predict the number of permissions requests.
-Apply regularization weights?

 ### Model 2
-The goal of our second model is to predict the type of permissions requests.
+The goal of our second model is to predict the number of dangerous permissions requests.

-### Model 3
-The goal of our third model is to predict the app’s category.

-## Conclusions